Fiction: A Lady's Prerogative Book II: Wounded Aerth - Part XII by Brian Joseph Johns

 "On your word Sir." the Cavaliers signaled their readiness.

 "In the name of those who've died needlessly at the hands of these hunters and those brave souls who fought in protection of the innocents."
 Evan waited a moment in peace to honour those who'd died in the name of this bloody hunt over years since it started.

 "Cavaliers charge!"
 Evan screamed as the thunder of hooves crescendoed behind him like a force with which to be reckoned.

 The two forces split off, one taking the right flank of the encampment and the other taking the rear guard.
 Evan both cursed and praised Cromwell as the adrenaline of battle found him.

 Mila had painted an elaborate mural that almost looked lifelike to the unaided eye.
 She had painstakingly drawn in shadows and shading highlights to balance against the curvature of each log in the gate.
 Looking at it was nearly impossible to tell that one was not looking into a window or even a mirror.
 The painting was an incredible work of colour, lighting and balance.

 The rest of the camp had left her alone and kept quiet while she painted it upon the open doors of the gate.
-Barris, Nelony Theearin.
-Nelony Ardbloem and Yirfir had kept watch while she did so, making sure that none of the enemy forces snuck up on them while she painted.
+Barris, Nelony Theearin, Nelony Ardbloem and Yirfir had kept watch while she did so, making sure that none of the enemy forces snuck up on them as she crafted her art.
 She had made the paints herself with a few of the Apothecares' supplies, and a bit of her magical talent.
 The scene was quite horrific and beyond description.
 It depicted destruction of a kind that she'd hoped she'd never see in her life, but now she was about to unleash upon an unsuspecting group of people who truly understood what it had meant.
-It was stored in their unconscious memories without even knowing it for it had been the most notorious killer of ages afore the one they now upon dared.
+It was stored in their unconscious memories without even knowing it for it had been the most notorious killer of ages, afore the one they now dared.